 Why you need to pay attention to self-propelled lawn mower model numbers

-Below you will find a description of five great self-propelled lawn mowers.
+Below you will find a description of five top rated self propelled lawn mowers.
 Many of the mowers have multiple model versions.
 This is why you always want to pay attention to the model number during your research and ordering process.

 For example, Lawn-Boy 17732 is a self-propelled rear wheel drive lawn mower with a gas engine and a pull start cord.
 Lawn-Boy 17734 is very similar to the 17732 model, but it comes with an electric start function, which is why Lawn-Boy 17734 is about $50 more expensive compared to 17732.